christocracy/cordova-plugin-background-geolocation/README.md

 ### Android

-Android **WILL** execute your configured ```callbackFn```.
-This is the main difference from original christocracy plugin.

-On Android devices it is required to have a notification in the drawer because it's a "foreground service".
-This gives it high priority, decreasing probability of OS killing it.
+On Android devices it is recommended to have a notification in the drawer (option `startForeground:true`).
+This gives plugin location service higher priority, decreasing probability of OS killing it.
 Check [wiki](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-implementation) for explanation.

 #### Custom ROMs